 Local traditions in Dubrovnik start a week before Easter, on Palm Sunday.
 In Croatia, that day is called “Cvijetnica” or “Cvjetna Nedjelja”.
 Literal translation of that would be “Flower Sunday”.
 On that day, families prepare water in a washbowl or any type of a bigger bowl.
 In that water, they put flower petals.
 Then, as each member of the family wakes up, they wash their face in that water.

 I remember, when I was a kid, my mom would always prepare that for us.
 Unfortunately, that tradition was lost in many families.
-Especially now with COVID-19.
-As you might imagine, it’s not recommended for a few people to wash their faces in the same bowl of water.

 As we go further in the Holy Week (the week before Easter), we get to other traditions.
 One of the most famous ones is, of course, the coloring of eggs.
 There are different stories of how and when it started.
 But the truth is, no one exactly knows.
 Although many today use store-bought colors, there is a traditional way of coloring them.